 Water & Sewer

-The Town of Southern Pines Utilities Division provides water distribution and sanitary sewer collection to approximately 9,200 account holders and a service population of approximately 13,500 citizens.
+The Town of Southern Pines Utilities Division provides water distribution and sanitary sewer collection to over 10,000 service connections and a service population of approximately 14,500 citizens.
 We also provide purchased water to Moore County, Whispering Pines, and Camp Mackall.

 Provide superior drinking water and sanitary sewer services to our customers while protecting public health and enriching the economic, environmental and social charm of our communities.